 Our Conyers catastrophic injury attorneys have decades of experience with cases like yours.
-In these many years, we’ve had excellent results, and our lead attorney, attorney Evan Kaine, has qualified for the Multi-Million-Dollar Advocates Forum.
+In these many years, we have had excellent case results, and our lead attorney, attorney Evan Kaine, has qualified for the Multi-Million-Dollar Advocates Forum.
 To learn more about our attorneys, watch our video on the Top 5 Reasons Why Kaine Law Is Right for You.

-During a free initial consultation with a member of our team, we’ll tell you more about what our Conyers catastrophic injury lawyer will do for you.
-We’ll also explain how your lawyer will work for you at no cost unless your lawyer is successful with your case.
+During a free initial consultation with a member of our team, we will tell you more about what our Conyers catastrophic injury lawyer can do for you.
+We will also explain how your lawyer can work for you at no cost unless we are successful with your case.
 Contact Kaine Law today to speak with us for free.